 Erica Bacon is a 58-year-old full-time trader.
 She had been a public servant for most of her working life.
-Currently, she is the chief navigator for an indefinite nomadic existence in a serious off-road caravan that she shares with her husband.
+Currently, she is the chief navigator for an indefinite nomadic existence in a serious off-road caravan.
 Originally from Brisbane, after finishing work early in 2013, Erica and her husband have been touring Australia as “grey nomads” with no fixed address.

 I came to realise without any resentment, albeit late in our marriage, that if I wanted more for us financially, then I would have to make it happen.